giantswarm/rfc/platform-docs-migration/README.md

 ## Intro

-As part of the Documentation Overhaul that Horizon is working on during first quarter of 2024 there was idea of how to transition for our current docs to a desired state where the new Dev Platform product is described correctly and precisely.
+As part of the [Documentation Overhaul](https://github.com/giantswarm/giantswarm/issues/29503) that Horizon is working on during the first quarter of 2024 there was an idea of how to transition our current docs to a desired state where the new Dev Platform product is described correctly and precisely.

 ## State of the documentation

-Our [current documentation hub](https://docs.giantswarm.io) is an ongoing effort to maintain old Vintage entries that not longer are valid for our new product and at the same time adequate to the new Dev Platform concept.
-Those are the current works streams our docs have today:
+Our [current documentation hub](https://docs.giantswarm.io) is an ongoing effort to maintain old Vintage entries that are no longer valid in our new product, and at the same time adequate to the new Dev Platform and CAPI concept.

+Today we have several work streams trying to achieve that goal:

-1) Horizon and SIG docs maintaining a coherent docs structure that follow new product developments.
+1) Horizon and SIG docs maintaining a coherent docs structure that follows new product developments.
-2) Teams updating doc entries for out of date documents.
-Most of the times they don`t have the time to rewrite the content to make it Platform/CAPI ready, so they stays out of date.
+2) Teams updating doc entries for out-of-date documents.
+Most of the time they don`t have the time to rewrite the content to make it Platform/CAPI ready, so they stay out of date.
 3) Teams, KaaS and platform, adding new content that is only working for the new implementations (CAPI).

 ## Goals

+The described scenario is not working and ideally we find an alternative that has these goals:

-- To have a good documentation portal that does not have entries out of date.
+- Have a good documentation portal that does not have entries out of date.
 Only new implementation (since we have completely deprecated Vintage).
-- Stop trying to bring current articles to life, most of them are not longer valid in new implementation.
+- Stop trying to bring current articles to life, most of them are no longer valid in the new implementation.
+Just add what is relevant and possibly identify spots to fill by teams.
-- To have a period for transition.
-Customer or support still have access to Vintage docs but new docs are also available.
+- Have a period for transition where everyone can look for content in Vintage and Dev Platform docs.
+Customers or support still have access to Vintage docs but new docs are also available.

 ## Process